ubpb/metacrunch/Readme.md

 Create ETL jobs
 ---------------

 The basic idea behind an ETL job in metacrunch is the concept of a data processing pipeline.
-Each ETL job reads data from one or more **sources**, runs one or more **transformations** on the data and finally writes the transformed data back to one or more **destinations**.
+Each ETL job reads data from one or more **sources** (extract step), runs one or more **transformations** (transform step) on the data and finally writes the transformed data back to one or more **destinations** (load step).

 metacrunch provides you with a simple DSL to define such ETL jobs.
 Just create a text file with the extension `.metacrunch`.
 Note: The extension doesn't really matter but you should avoid `.rb` to not loading them by mistake from another Ruby component.

-Let's look at an example.
+Let's take a look at an example.
 For a collection of working examples check out our [metacrunch-demo](https://github.com/ubpb/metacrunch-demo) repo.

 ```ruby
 # File: my_etl_job.metacrunch